Get a free, no obligation personal loan quote with rates as low as 9.99%

 Like lenders, landlords want to make sure you’ll be able to make your rent payments every month, and a good credit score will provide them with more assurance that you will.

-A potential landlord will also need to check your credit history as they need to assess whether you are a credit risk.
-A bad credit score may show them that you can’t be trusted to pay your rent on time and therefore they might rent to someone who is less of a risk.
+As such, a potential landlord may want to check your credit history.
+A bad credit score may show them that you can’t be trusted to pay your rent on time, and therefore they might rent to someone who is less of a risk.

 How To Maintain A Good Credit Score?

-• Keep Your Debt-To-Credit Limit Low The amount of debt you have in comparison to your credit limit is another factor that can influence your credit scores.
+The amount of debt you have in comparison to your credit limit is another factor that can influence your credit scores.
 Balances that are close to your credit limit can impact your credit scores.
-In general, lenders like to see a low debt-to-credit ratio (around 30%).
+In general, lenders like to see a low credit utilization ratio (around 30%).

-• Keep Old Accounts Open – Your credit history is another factor that is commonly included in the calculation of your credit scores.
-Try to keep old credit card accounts open, especially if they do not have an annual fee.
-Simply keeping these accounts open and active can help establish your credit history which can help build and maintain your good credit.
+Your credit history is another factor that is commonly included in the calculation of your credit scores.
+Try to keep old credit card accounts open, especially if they don’t have an annual fee.
+Simply keeping these accounts open and active can help establish your credit history, which can help build and maintain your good credit.

 Bottom Line

-Whether you’re trying to get a loan, a credit score, or rent an apartment, good credit may play an important role.
-Not only that, but good credit scores can lead to faster loan approvals and better loan terms including lower interest rates and flexible payment options.
-While having a good credit score isn’t worth taking on debt or losing sleep, working to build a healthy credit history can be an important part of creating a balanced financial life.
+Whether you’re trying to get a loan, a credit card, or are applying for an apartment, good credit may play an important role.
+Not only that, but good credit scores can lead to faster loan approvals and better loan terms, including lower interest rates and flexible payment options.
+Working to build a healthy credit history can be an important part of creating a balanced financial life.

 Caitlin Wood, BA avatar on Loans Canada